Jaerock Lee

 Lee founded the Manmin Central Church in 1982, and it grew into a megachurch with a claimed membership of 120,000 in 9,000 member churches.
 In 2010, Manmin Central church claimed to have the largest number of churches in Korea.
-Lee's ministry has been controversial, and he has been called a cult leader.
+Lee's ministry was controversial, and he has been called a cult leader who was yet another in a long line of pastors falsely claiming they were god.

+Lee died on December 31, 2023, at the age of 80.
 His books have been translated into several languages.

 Early life

-Before he converted, Lee had been sick for 7 years.
-He attempted to commit suicide several times, but one day his elder sister took him to a Korean healing evangelist, after which he claims his illnesses disappeared.
+Before he converted, Lee had been sick for seven years.
+He attempted to commit suicide several times, but one day his elder sister took him to a Korean healing evangelist, after which he claimed his illnesses disappeared.

 1982 to 1999

 Lee founded Manmin Central Church in July 1982 with just 13 members.
-The number of registered members continued to increase rapidly and passed 3,000 within 5 years of the founding.
+The number of registered members continued to increase rapidly and passed 3,000 within five years of the founding.
 In this period, many church organizations such as Prayer Warriors' Mission, Volunteers' Mission, Choirs, and Performing Arts Committee have been organized.

 Lee made a contribution for the construction of a hall for the aged.